Navigation auf uzh.ch

 uzh-wcms-publications.subpageListDialog.labelUnterseiten

-We are interested in the neurobiological algorithms inherent in vocal learning, especially of birdsong.
-To research vocal learning experimentally, we build novel observatories for groups of songbirds and to cope with the obtained massive data sets we adopt methods of statistical inference.
-The inferred song learning strategies we examine in the context of reinforcement learning theory, which is a modeling framework that is well matched to the organization of the brain.
+We are interested in the neurobiological algorithms associated with vocal learning, especially of birdsong.
+To research birdsong learning experimentally, we longitudinally observe groups of zebra finches using custom multimodal recording arenas encompassing microphones, video cameras and wireless animal-borne sensor devices.
+To process the enormous datasets from months-long recordings of large animal groups, we design deep-network based approach in collaboration with the Swiss Data Science Center.
+We examine the inferred song learning strategies using reinforcement learning theory, which is a modeling framework that is well matched to the organization of the avian brain.
 Overall, the premise for our work is that animal behavior provides clues about natural intelligence, i.e., the algorithms for solving a problem.

-We use our mixed educational backgrounds to advance knowledge at the boundary between biology and engineering, encompassing natural behavior, the organization of the songbird brain, computational theories of vocal learning, and the creation of new methods for processing natural language.
+We use our mixed educational backgrounds to advance knowledge at the boundary between biology and engineering, encompassing natural behavior, the organization of the songbird brain, computational theories of vocal learning, the evolution of language, and new methods for language processing.

 Our research